How to Become a Content Creator That Earns

 1. Create a private Telegram channel.
 This is where your premium content lives.
 Only paying members see it.

 2. Add a management tool.
 Paprika handles the entire access flow — fans pay, Paprika generates single-use invite links, enforces expiry, sends renewal reminders, and kicks expired members automatically.
 You focus on content.
-Our guide to creating a Telegram bot for paid channels covers both the BotFather setup and the zero-code Paprika path, and our Telegram payment bot tutorial walks through both manual proof and Stripe Checkout flows in under 10 minutes.
+Our guide to creating a Telegram bot for paid channels covers both the BotFather setup and the zero-code Paprika path, and our Telegram payment bot tutorial walks through both manual and Stripe Checkout flows in under 10 minutes.

 4. Create a public channel for discovery.
 Post free content that demonstrates your expertise.
 Include a link to your paid channel in the bio and pinned message.